phaza/heuristics/README.md

     # First assumption to test true for all conditions will win
     # Returns :hash_with_values in this case
     Heuristics.test(:field_tester, {a: 1})

-    NOTE:
-    Order matters.
-First assumption to return true for all conditions will be used.
-    This means you should write your assumptions in the order from most specific to least specfic.

 ## Contributing